mmillar/sonicescape/code/wp-content/plugins/custom-facebook-feed/README.txt

 === Custom Facebook Feed ===
 Contributors: smashballoon
-Tags: Facebook, Facebook feed, Facebook posts, Facebook wall, Facebook events, Facebook page, Facebook group, Facebook groups, Facebook fans, Facebook likes, Facebook followers, Facebooks, Face book, posts, Facebook postings, Facebook feeds, Facebook pages, Facebook Like Box, Facebook plugin, Facebook plug-in, Facebook walls, Facebook hashtag, Facebook embed, Customizable Facebook Feed, custom, customizable, seo, responsive, mobile, social media
-Requires at least: 3.0
+Tags: Facebook, Facebook feed, Facebook posts, Facebook wall, Facebook page Requires at least: 3.0
-Tested up to: 4.2.2
+Tested up to: 5.1
-Stable tag: 2.3.6
+Stable tag: 2.8
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The Custom Facebook Feed allows you to display completely customizable Facebook feeds of any public Facebook page or group on your website
+The Custom Facebook Feed allows you to display completely customizable Facebook feeds of any public Facebook page on your website

 == Description ==

-Display a **completely customizable**, **responsive** and **search engine crawlable** version of your Facebook feed on your website.
-Completely match the look and feel of the site with tons of customization options!
+Display **completely customizable**, **responsive** and **search engine crawlable** Facebook feeds on your website.
+Display **multiple feeds** from **any public Facebook page**, and completely match the look and feel of the site with tons of customization options!

 *"The perfect plugin with amazing support!
 What else do you want?
 Get it!"* - [JoeJeffries](http://wordpress.org/support/topic/you-dont-already-have-this)